samuelogu/express-api-starter/README.md

 `touch .env`

-You will need to have [Mongodb](https://docs.mongodb.com/manual/installation/) and [Redis](https://redis.io/download) database installed on your system to use both connectors.
+You will need to have [Mongodb](https://docs.mongodb.com/manual/installation/) and [Redis](https://redis.io/download) installed on your system to use both connectors.
 Update the `.env` file.

 ```javascript
 DATABASE_URL=mongodb://localhost:27017/my_database